zerustu/CPM_catmull_rom_interpolation/README.md

 # CPM_catmull_rom_interpolation
-interpolation tool base on (dearfox's work)[https://github.com/DearFox/cpm-tools] but with catmull rom interpolation for a smoother curve.
+interpolation tool base on [dearfox's work](https://github.com/DearFox/cpm-tools) but with catmull rom interpolation for a smoother curve.

 this respitory have two files:
 -animation.js contains the function you will have to add to your animation.js file of your model to make the animation work.
--(CPM_interpolation.html)[https://dearfox.github.io/CPM_catmull_rom_interpolation/CPM_interpolation.html] : upload your animation file from blockbench on this page and put the output lines in the updatefunction of your animation.js .
+-[CPM_interpolation.html](https://dearfox.github.io/CPM_catmull_rom_interpolation/CPM_interpolation.html) : upload your animation file from blockbench on this page and put the output lines in the updatefunction of your animation.js .

 # Info :
 the catmull interpolation require 4 point to calculate the cuver between the two middle point: